cooking oil

 5. Cooking Oil for Good Health?

 For overall health, it’s best to opt for oils high in unsaturated fats while keeping those rich in saturated fats to a minimum.
 Olive oil, particularly extra virgin olive oil, stands out for its antioxidants and heart-friendly fats.
-Including mustard oil, sunflower oil, and soybean oil in your diet is also beneficial.
+Including Mustard oil, sunflower oil, and soybean oil in your diet is also beneficial.
 Mustard oil, known for its omega-3 content, can support heart health.
 Sunflower oil, high in vitamin E and low in saturated fat, is great for overall wellness.
-Soybean oil offers a favourable omega-6 to omega-3 ratio, contributing to its heart-healthy profile.
+Soyabean oil offers a favourable omega-6 to omega-3 ratio, contributing to its heart-healthy profile.
 By integrating a variety of oils into your meals, you can enjoy a wide range of nutritional advantages.